Itching in the vagina: What are the causes and what helps?

 Dryness due to hormonal changes:

-Hormonal fluctuations, particularly a drop in estrogen levels, can cause vaginal dryness.
-This often occurs during menopause, while breastfeeding, or when taking certain hormonal contraceptives.
+Hormonal fluctuations, particularly a drop in estrogen levels, can lead to vaginal dryness.
+This often occurs during menopause, while breastfeeding, or as a result of taking certain hormonal contraceptives.
 The thinner, dry vaginal tissue can cause itching, burning, and an increased risk of infection.

 What helps against itching in the intimate area?